alanng10/class-lang/Docue/Article/Single/a.md

 Ref is 64 bits, same as Class Lang.

 Single builtin String value uses 32 bits int as char unit.

-Single has type checking, name checking and count checking.

-Single has Type.
-Type is ClassType, IntType orn StructType.

 Single memory management is manual memory management.
 Single NewOperate and ShareOperate have memory allocation.